 Before completing the online application, please download, print, and read the application instructions completely and carefully.
 It is strongly advised that you have the instructions alongside you as you complete the online portion of the application.
 There is (1) critical information regarding completion of the application, and (2) a checklist that must be filled-out to ensure that all components of the application are done accurately.

 The CSD undergraduate program at the University of Kentucky admits students to the pre-professional major on a selective and competitive basis.
 Applicants are REQUIRED to have completed a minimum of 42 college credit hours PRIOR TO APPLICATION to the major.
-Applicants also need a minimum of a 3.0 cumulative GPA and a 21 on the ACT to be considered for admission.
+Applicants also need a minimum of a 3.0 cumulative GPA and a 21 on the ACT* to be considered for admission. (*Please note: For the 2021 through 2024 cycle of applications, standardized test scores will NOT be used in the assessment of applications.)
 Specific course requirements needed prior to application to the major are (1) completion of an Introduction to Psychology or General Psychology course (AP credit and transfer credit are allowed to satisfy this requirement), and (2) completion of CSD 277 - Intro to CSD.
 Students not meeting these minimum program requirements will not be evaluated by the admissions committee.
 Admissions are conducted using a holistic evaluation approach using (1) the applicant's cumulative grade-point average (GPA) from all higher education institutions attended, (2) ACT or SAT scores*, (3) three letters of recommendation, (4) at least three professionally-related experiences (including observations and professional interest activities), (5) at least three community service/leadership activities, and (6) an essay authored by the student based on a question prompt.
 All applications will be evaluated by a faculty committee during the Spring semester of each academic year, with admission decisions e-mailed to the student during the 2nd half of March.
 Newly accepted students will begin the CSD program in the Fall semester following admission.
 Please note that successful admission to the UK undergraduate CSD program does not indicate or imply future admission into the CSD graduate program.
-The undergraduate and graduate program application processes are independent of each other. (*Please note: For the 2021 cycle of applications, standardized test scores will NOT be used in the assessment of applications.
-This decision was made to alleviate the stress related to the inability to take the exam because of COVID-19 cancellations.)
+The undergraduate and graduate program application processes are independent of each other.

 Please make sure to read the CSD Admissions FAQs for critical information with regard to application materials, do's and don'ts, selection procedures used by the faculty for admissions, and answers to a whole range of common questions posed by students.
 Note: Students transferring from another institute of high education must also follow the general admissions procedure to the University of Kentucky according to established time lines.